ajpiter/PythonProTips/PythonBasics/Loop/README.md

 - - **While True:** Runs until the statement is no longer TRUE.
 Code after a While TRUE loop will never run, because the program is constantly runing through the loop.
 - **List Comprehensions:** Loops that create new lists

+### Loop Keywords
+-**break:** You can stop a for loop from inside the loop by using break.
+When the program hits a break statement, control returns to the code outside of the for loop.

 ### Functions in Loops

 - **range()** Complete a task a number of times specified in the range()